Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

    <td style="text-align:left;"> Copies-and-pastes similar code with small changes. </td>
    <td style="text-align:left;"> Creates simple functions with consistent inputs. </td>
    <td style="text-align:left;"> Creates simple functions that can handle novel inputs, with logic to handle the data appropriately. </td>
-   <td style="text-align:left;border-right:1px solid;"> Creates complex functions that can handle arbitrary input.
-Includes built in error checking and warnings. </td>
+   <td style="text-align:left;border-right:1px solid;"> Created functions include conditionals and error checking to test for faulty data and describe the issue.
+Functions can intake multiple forms of data and handle both appropriately.
+For an example, see the &lt;93&gt;Make it Flex&lt;94&gt; section of Lab 5. </td>
    <td style="text-align:left;background-color: #A2CD5A !important;"> <i class="fas fa-check-square fa-2x" style="width: 100%; text-align: center;"></i> </td>
   </tr>
   <tr>